Is Ruby on Rails Dead?

 Consider this the ‘background info’ sheet in your case file, internet detectives.

 What you need to know: Ruby On Rails was the poster child of Web 2.0 development.
 One of its original highlights, back in the day, was that you could use it to set up a blog in less than 15 minutes.
-It seems trivial now – but this was absolutely revolutionary at the time.
+It seems trivial now – but in the history of backend web development, this was absolutely revolutionary.

 Using web standards like JSON and XML for data transfer and HTML/CSS for user interfacing, it gained popularity because of its then innovative scaffolding of views for web app developments and easy database table creations and migrations.